-- (i) the equity incentive plan dated 2013 contains provisions such as all equity instruments granted under that plan, consisting of 1,844,319 outstanding shares as of December 31, 2018, shall be immediately retransferred to the Company in case of a change of control at the shares' fair market value at the time and for the purpose of the change of control: - (ii) 25% of the unvested portion of stock-options granted under the equity incentive plan dated 2017 to an employee that is not a member of the Executive Committee, or an aggregate 178,915 unvested stock-options for all such employees as of December 31, 2018, shall vest immediately if, within three months before or 12 months following a change in control, (a) the employee is terminated without cause, or (b) the employee resigns for good reason; and - (iii) all of the unvested portion of stock-options granted under the equity incentive plan dated 2017 to a member of the Executive Committee, or an aggregate of 1,538,622 unvested stock-options for all members of the Executive Committee, as of December 31, 2018, shall vest immediately if, within three months before or 12 months following a change in control, (a) the member of the Executive Committee is terminated without cause, or (b) the member of the Executive Committee resigns for good reason.
+- (i) the equity incentive plan dated 2013 contains provisions such as all equity instruments granted under that plan, consisting of 1,844,319 outstanding shares as of December 31, 2019, shall be immediately retransferred to the Company in case of a change of control at the shares' fair market value at the time and for the purpose of the change of control; - (ii) 25% of the unvested portion of stock-options granted under the equity incentive plan dated 2017 to an employee that is not a member of the Executive Committee, or an aggregate 155,964 unvested stock-options as of December 31, 2019, shall vest immediately if, within three months before or 12 months following a change in control, (a) the employee is terminated without cause, or (b) the employee resigns for good reason; - (iii) all of the unvested portion of stock-options granted under the equity incentive plan dated 2017 to a member of the Executive Committee, or an aggregate of 1,238,012 unvested stock-options as of December 31, 2019, shall vest immediately if, within three months before or 12 months following a change in control, (a) the member of the Executive Committee is terminated without cause, or (b) the member of the Executive Committee resigns for good reason; and - (iv) all of the unvested portion of stock-options granted on October 13, 2019 under the equity incentive plan dated 2017, or an aggregate of 1,187,300 unvested stock-options as of December 31, 2019, shall vest immediately upon a change of control.
+The grant made on October 13, 2019 forfeited in full on January 28, 2020.